 By Stephanie Younger •

 GreenAction.Org defines environmental racism as, the “disproportionate impact of environmental hazards on people of color.”
-Environmental racism also happens when Black communities and other communities of color who are disproportionately affected by environmental injustice don’t get the same energy and attention given to white communities.
+Environmental racism also happens when the press and political leaders and community members ignore the impact this has on Black communities and other communities of color who are disproportionately affected by environmental injustice.

 Stephanie Younger is a 16-year-old student activist and writer who advocates for womanism and the abolition of youth prisons.